Tomershigani/LinkedIn-Income-Potential-Estimator-Lab-Project/README.md

 To get started with the LinkedIn Income Potential Estimator:
 1. Clone this repository.
 2. Install required dependencies listed in `requirements`.
-3. Run the main script with `python estimator.py` (Ensure you have your LinkedIn data available in the specified format).
+3. Run the main script with `Final_Project.ipynb` (Ensure you have your LinkedIn data available in the specified format).
 4. Follow the on-screen prompts to input your professional details.

 ## Evaluation